Gr0minet/game-of-life/README.md

 # Game of Life

-This is [Conway's Game of Life] (https://en.wikipedia.org/wiki/Conway's_Game_of_Life) written with python3 and curses.
+This is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) written with python3 and curses.
 This is a very brief example to show how curses works with python.

 I will assume you have basic knowledge of python syntax.
-If you are looking for a crash course, you can find [one here] (https://learnxinyminutes.com/docs/python3/).
+If you are looking for a crash course, you can find [one here](https://learnxinyminutes.com/docs/python3/).
 No need to read everything about the latter, as we won't use any class or advanced stuff here.

 ## Curses with python

 Have you ever wondered how programs like top or nano work ?
-Well, they all use a [terminal user interface] (https://en.wikipedia.org/wiki/Text-based_user_interface) library : [curses] (https://en.wikipedia.org/wiki/Curses_(programming_library)).
+Well, they all use a [terminal user interface](https://en.wikipedia.org/wiki/Text-based_user_interface) library : [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)).

 These software use the C library curses.
 As we are coding with python here, we will use the python wrapper for curses.

-You can find a very good tutorial on how curses with python works [here] (https://docs.python.org/3/howto/curses.html).
+You can find a very good tutorial on how curses with python works [here](https://docs.python.org/3/howto/curses.html).
 I will sum up briefly how the python module curses works.

 ### Initializing curses